-In the absence of a design professional, the Australian Standard AS3958 or the TCNA Handbook for Ceramic, Glass and Stone Tile Installation can be referenced guidence. suggestions outlined in detail EJ-171 in the TCNA Handbook for Ceramic, Glass, and Stone Tile Installation can be followed.
-It is interesting to note that the Stone Industry also points back to these details.
-The Marble Institute of America's (MIA) Design Manual references the TCNA Detail EJ-171 for expansion joint requirements in stone installations.
+Absent a design professional, as a safe harbor the TCNA suggestions outlined in detail EJ171 in the TCNA Handbook for Ceramic, Glass, and Stone Tile Installation can be followed.
+It is interesting to note that the Stone Industry also points back to this detail.
+The Marble Institute of America's (MIA) Design Manual references the TCNA Detail EJ171 for expansion joint requirements in stone installations.

 Some of the factors that affect the movement of tile installations are as follows.
 All of these factors cause the tile and stone installation to move.
-If this movement is not accommodated for, the resulting restraint and stress can cause failure, often manifesting as cracking grout or popped or delaminated tiles.
+If this movement is not accommodated for, the restriction in movement can allow the grout to crack or powder out or the tile to pop up or "tent" up: